utdata/rwdir/05-transform.Rmd

 wells <- readRDS("data-out/wells_02.rds")
 ```

+## Record our goals

+What do we want to learn about these wells?
+Look over the columns and some of the values in them and come up with a list of at least five things you might want to learn from the data.

+- Add a Markdown headline `## Goals`.
+- Create a bullet list of things you might want to find.
+Use a `*` or `-` to start each new line.

+We'll review some of your ideas in class.

+## Set up our notebook

 By adding the word `setup` after our the `{r}` at the beginning, then we can find that chunk in our navigation drop down at the bottom of the R Notebook window.

 ![R Notebook navigation](images/transform-navigate.png){width=500px}